SES World Skies

 SES World Skies was a short lived company formed as a result of the merger between the two SES subsidiaries, SES Americom and SES New Skies.
-The company was merged into its parent company, SES S.A. in 2011.
+The company was merged into its parent company, SES in 2011.

 History

 SES Americom

 SES Americom traces its roots back to RCA Americom, formed in 1975.
 RCA Americom was notable for launching the Satcom series of satellites which were instrumental in helping early American cable TV channels gain traction.
 In 1986, General Electric acquired RCA and renamed the Americom unit to GE Americom.
 Fifteen years later, in 2001, GE sold its GE Americom unit to SES (Société Européenne des Satellites) for US$5 billion in cash and stock.

 SES New Skies

 In 1998, Intelsat transferred 5 of its 24 satellites to New Skies Satellites N.V., a Dutch start up company formed by Intelsat to help move Intelsat towards privatisation.

 In June 2004, New Skies Satellites was sold to The Blackstone Group for US$956 million.
-Eighteen months later, SES Global (formerly Société Européenne des Satellites, now SES S.A., the operators of Astra) agreed to purchase New Skies from Blackstone for US$1.16 billion.
+Eighteen months later, SES Global (formerly Société Européenne des Satellites, now SES, the operators of Astra) agreed to purchase New Skies from Blackstone for US$1.16 billion.

 In September 2006, the company name was changed from New Skies Satellites to SES New Skies.